-In August, 2006, Seattle traded the 43-year old Moyer to Philadelphia.
-In 2007 and 2008 he won a combined 30 games for the Phillies in his age-44 and -45 seasons.
+On August 19, 2006, the Mariners traded Jamie Moyer to the Phillies.
+In 2007 and 2008 the lefthander won a combined 30 games for the Phillies in his age-44 and -45 seasons.
 His five seasons in the City of Brotherly Love included 118 starts and 56 wins.
-Moyer’s final campaign came with the Rockies in 2012 when he won a pair of games before his release in June.

 Moyer left the game with 269 wins, good for 35th all time.
 The 522 home runs he gave up is the most in baseball history.
 Moyer also ranks 16th in starts (638), 30th in hits given up (4,231), and 37th in losses (209).
 Only Cy Young and Phil Niekro gave up more earned runs.